alpha-wolf-jin/ansible-download-ocp-images/README.md

 # ansible-playbook 03-install_quay.yaml
 ```

-> Quay is available at https://quay03.example.opentlc.com:8443 with credentials
+> Quay is available at https://quay03.example.opentlc.com:8443 with the credentials
-> The credentials is stored in <quay_install_home>/quay_password
+> stored in <quay_install_home>/quay_password